CAS Strategic Philanthropy

 - Understand philanthropy from a systemic perspective

-- Learn about the principles, best practices and key strategic elements to set up and run a structured and professional philanthropic organization
+- Learn about the principles, best practices, and key strategic elements to set up and run a structured and professional philanthropic organisation

 At the end of the programme participants will be able to:

-- Develop a philanthropic strategy in line with their organisation’s mission and general objectives
+- Design a philanthropic strategy in line with an organisation’s mission, legal and tax parameters, general goals, and specific objectives

 - Module 1: Introduction to philanthropy and social investment